 PzH 2000* – Self-propelled howitzer

-The powerful PzH 2000 self-propelled howitzer PzH 2000 by Krauss-Maffei Wegmann (KMW) is the most powerful and modern artillery system in the world, to which Rheinmetall contributes essential subassemblies as a subcontractor.
+The self-propelled howitzer PzH 2000 by Krauss-Maffei Wegmann (KMW) is the most powerful and modern artillery system in the world, to which Rheinmetall contributes essential subassemblies as a subcontractor.
 This unsurpassed weapons system combines long range – it can fire standard NATO rounds up to 30 or 40 km and engage targets at distances of up to 56 km with enhanced range munitions – with excellent battlefield mobility.
-Rugged and reliable, it has proven highly effective in action with the German and Dutch armies, etc. In the joint venture with the prime contractor Krauss-Maffei Wegmann (KMW), Rheinmetall is responsible for about 50% of the PzH 2000.
+Rugged and reliable, it has proven highly effective in action with the German and Dutch armies, etc.